julianprester/website/src/links/the-effects-of-generative-ai-on-high-skilled-work-evidence-from-three-field-experiments-with-software-developers.md

   - links
 ---

 New study shows a 26% productivity boost for software developers using GitHub Copilot.
-While promising, I'm skeptical about extrapolating these findings to other domains.
-Software development might be a unique case for AI assistance.
+Software development clearly is the main profession so far to benefit from AI assistance.
+What developments are required for the next field?